The Choice Initiative

 To achieve this objective we designed a new approach based on restorative principles.

 We have developed our Wellbeing Service, with this new option existing alongside criminal, civil justice and welfare options.

 The approach was designed by members of the public together with local practitioners from both the third sector and local Social Services.

 The new approach was tailored to the needs and priorities of the local area that were identified by each of the design groups.

 The Wellbeing Service provides a flexible, restorative approach, that has been developed from the two design groups, and takes into account the differing circumstances that exist in every family and case.

 Below are some of the members of the Cardiff (left) and Carmarthenshire (right) design groups

 3 – Deliver and evaluate the impact of the Choice service

-An innovative element of the project is that fully-trained personnel will also be involved.
+An innovative element of the project is that fully-trained personnel are also involved.

 A Choice Support Worker (Lynn Rees, pictured left), is employed to discuss with older people who have been harmed by family members, whilst living in their own homes, the range of options available to them.

 Any agency can refer an older person onto the project, but the older person has to go through the existing Social Services risk assessment process.

 The Support Worker and Choice Practitioner adopt a person-centred approach to meet the needs of the older person.

 They will engage with other services to help provide a complete package of support for the older person.